Tapping Rural America: Craft Breweries Pour New Life Into Small Towns

 Mayhew's husband grew up in Valentine, and the couple decided to relocate from Columbia, S.C., last year to be closer to family.
 They saw a niche and opened a new boutique clothing store a few blocks away from the Bolo taproom.

-She says the brewery has fast become a community gathering place and it supports other new businesses.
+She says the brewery has fast become a community gathering place and supports other new businesses.

 "You're definitely seeing a lot of people wanting to find ways that this city can grow and attract more people to come in here who want to enjoy the small, simple life," Mayhew says.